sonyccd/debian-doctor/README.md

 # Debian Doctor

-A comprehensive system diagnostic and troubleshooting tool for Debian-based systems with a modern Terminal User Interface (TUI) built using Bubble Tea.
+A comprehensive system diagnostic and troubleshooting tool for Debian-based systems.
+Features automatic system health checks and interactive problem diagnosis with fix suggestions.

-> **Note**: This is a complete rewrite of the original bash script in Go, providing enhanced performance, better error handling, and a modern interactive interface.

 ## Features